5 more in New Jersey arrested for role in Capitol riots

 TRENTON, N.J.
-(AP) - Five more New Jersey residents are facing criminal charges for allegedly taking part in the breach of the Capitol building.
+(AP) - Five more New Jersey residents are charged in connection with the breach of the U.S. Capitol earlier in January.

-The U.S. attorney’s office in Newark said Friday that one of those charged is Marissa Suarez, who has worked as a correction police officer in Monmouth County since 2019 but resigned after her arrest.
+One of those charged is Marissa Suarez, who has worked as a correctional police officer in Monmouth County since 2019 but resigned after her arrest.

-Suarez and Patricia Todisco were scheduled for initial court appearances Friday afternoon, as were Stephanie Hazelton of Medford and Scott Fairlamb of Sussex, according to the U.S. attorney’s office.
+Suarez and Patricia Todisco had initial court appearances Friday afternoon and each posted $10,000 bail.
+Stephanie Hazelton of Medford and Scott Fairlamb of Sussex also were scheduled for initial court appearances Friday, according to the U.S. attorney’s office.

+Hazelton was one of the people who organized a protest outside a gym in Bellmawr last May after Democratic Gov. Phil Murphy issued an executive order closing all gyms because of the coronavirus pandemic, according to published reports.

 Earlier this week, authorities charged Rasha Abual-Ragheb, who allegedly took pictures of herself inside the Capitol on Jan.
 6.

-Court records didn’t list an attorney for Abual-Ragheb, who was arrested on Tuesday.
-Information about attorneys for the other people charged wasn’t immediately available.
+Court records didn’t list an attorney for Abual-Ragheb, who was arrested on Tuesday, and messages were left Friday with attorneys representing Suarez and Todisco.
+Information about attorneys for Hazelton and Fairlamb wasn’t immediately available.

-Hazelton was one of the people who organized a protest outside a gym in Bellmawr last May after Democratic Gov. Phil Murphy issued an executive order closing all gyms due to the COVID-19 pandemic, according to published reports.

 Sign up for Daily Newsletters